grouzen/play2-jsend/README.md

 Usage
 -------------------------

-Instead of using Json.toJson you should use JSend.success/fail/error static methods.
+Instead of using Json.toJson, use JSend.success/fail/error static methods.

 ```scala